Audit GuideBy Jimmy Faccioli

 • Does Google Search Console show orphan pages with impressions?

-Crawl your site, get prioritized technical recommendations, and generate AI readiness reports from the same workflow.
+Use SEOcluster.ai to crawl your site, prioritize technical recommendations, and generate an AI readiness report from the same workflow.

 What to do after the audit